thodges314/project_vivacity/README.md

 Also, use `chmod` to set `+x` permission on `configuredb.sh` and `runTests.sh`.

 I'm assuming you already have some familiarity with postgreSQL.
 To run this project, you'll need to create a new database called `jobsdb` and a user `vivacity_user` with password `secret`.
 If you are not comfortable using these settings, you can create your own user, and change the appropriate entries in the `.env` file.
-Normally, `.env` would uploaded to github, but I need to give you access.
+Normally, `.env` would not be uploaded to github, but I need to give you access.

 Here are steps to use (I assume an existing user called 'postgres'):